Director of Sales

 Bear in mind that your predictions don’t need to be 100% accurate.

-Chances are, they never will be.
+Chances are, they never will be, regardless of the sales forecast.

 Actionable company-wide goals